And Reinterpreting Some Doctrines

 The third and perhaps most significant yet overlooked aspect of the Gospel is its declaration of God’s provision to us, in response to our turning to Christ, of the Holy Spirit (John 16:7, Titus 3:5), as prophesied in Joel 2:28.
 Peter emphasizes this in Acts 11:16-17 as had Paul earlier in 1 Cor in 3:16.

 The Kingdom of God on earth (as it is in heaven) was inaugurated by Christ’s death, resurrection and provision of His Spirit within those who place their trust in Him.
-This is the ‘now’ meaning of the Kingdom, of it’s ‘now and not yet’ character.
-Its future manifestation is described in Isaiah 65:17; 66:22; 2 Peter 3:13; and Revelation 21:1 that announce the restoration of Creation by God as He intended it to be.
+This is the ‘now’ meaning of the Kingdom, of its ‘now and not yet’ character.
+Its future manifestation is described in Ephesians 1:7-10, Isaiah 65:17; 66:22; 2 Peter 3:13; and Revelation 21:1 that announce the restoration of Creation by God as He intended it to be.
 The important thing to note is that the restoration of God’s Kingdom, one in which He has communion with His people, is God’s principal objective vis-a-vis His Creation.

 But to understand this plan we need to understand at least something of the history of Israel.

 Space prevents even a cursory historical study here – so we’ll only touch on the key points.